linked-db/linked-ql/README.md

 #### `savepoint.rollbackEffect`:

 <details><summary>
-The effect that rolling back to this savepoint will have on subject DB.
+A single-word summary of the effect that rolling back to this savepoint will have on subject DB.
 <pre><code>savepoint.rollbackEffect: (string, <i>readonly</i>)</code></pre></summary>

 ##### 🎲 Usage:

-Will rolling back to given savepoint create or drop the subject database?:
+Will rolling back to given savepoint mean dropping or re-creating the subject database?:

-For create operation...
+For a create operation...

 ```js
 const savepoint = await client.createDatabase('test_db', { descripton: 'Create db' });